 - Storage: if you have leftovers you can store in an airtight container in the fridge for up to 3 days.

 - Make ahead: do so no more than one to two days in advance, and store the shaved uncooked brussel sprouts in an airtight container in the refrigerator.

 - Air Fryer: this keto recipe can be made in the air fryer but depending on the size you wouldn't get as much and may need to do it in batches.
 I find the air fryer can often crisp up the brussel sprout leaves too much for my linking and needs to be watched very closely.

-- Cheese - parmesan cheese brussel sprouts are out of this world, simply sprinkle some freshly grated parm as soon as you take them out of the oven.
+- Cheese - parmesan cheese brussels sprouts are out of this world, simply sprinkle some freshly grated parm as soon as you take them out of the oven.